 Alabama’s culinary tradition runs deep — rooted in generations of soulful Southern cooking.
 But across the state, a quiet revolution is taking place as more chefs and entrepreneurs reimagine those traditions through an entirely plant-based framework.

 Birmingham has emerged as Alabama’s most exciting food city, and its plant-based scene reflects the city’s broader culinary ambition.
+For a broader Southeast perspective, the vegan restaurants in Atlanta just east of the state line represent the region’s gold standard.
 Several dedicated vegan restaurants serve everything from classic Southern sides to innovative global cuisine.

 The tech-driven population boom in Huntsville has brought new demographics with different values and expectations around food.
 The result is a fast-growing selection of plant-based options driven by national and local concepts.